-- Scored at the Approach percentage or higher on the previous grade/content related STAAR/EOC assessment when applicable.
-A conference with the student, parent, and principal will occur in situations where prior STAAR/EOC data is not applicable. - Successfully passed the previous content-related course - Is the student's first time taking the course - Both the parent/guardian and student are required to attend an Advanced Academics Orientation (Dates/Times will be Announced) - Parent/Guardian and Student have signed the Accelerated Course Acknowledgement
+Scored at the Approach percentage or higher on the previous grade/content related STAAR/EOC assessment when applicable.
+A conference with the student, parent, and principal will occur in situations where prior STAAR/EOC data is not applicable.

+- Successfully passed the previous content-related course - Is the student's first time taking the course - It is recommended that both the parent/guardian and student attend an Advanced Academics Orientation (Dates/Times will be Announced) - Parent/Guardian and Student have signed the Accelerated Course Acknowledgement